Medical Conditions That Can Impact Sperm Quality

 Benign Prostatic Hypertrophy (BPH) and male infertility

 BPH is when the prostate enlarges over time and causes blockage of the urinary channel (resulting in symptoms such a slow urinary stream and incomplete bladder emptying).
 Untreated BPH has been associated with an increased risk of ejaculatory problems.
 [Avellino G. FertSteril 2017].
 However, many of the treatments for BPH can further worsen male fertility potential.
 Some of the surgical treatments for BPH (such as transurethral resection of the prostate/TURP) can result in retrograde ejaculation, while many of the medications used to treat BPH can reduce sperm production and quality as well as cause ejaculatory problems.
-For more information on surgical and medical treatments of BPH and their impact on male fertility, please see the “Ejaculatory Dysfunction” and “Medications and Supplements” sections of this website.
+One medication option which is effective for BPH symptoms and does not have any significant negative impact on male fertility are PDE-5 inhibitors such as daily tadalafil.
+[Gacci M. EurUrol 2016] For more information on surgical and medical treatments of BPH and their impact on male fertility, please see the “Ejaculatory Dysfunction” and “Medications and Supplements” sections of this website.

 Beta-thalassemia and male infertility